 Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

-Living in St. Petersburg, Florida: 9 Things To Know About the Sunshine City
+Living in St. Petersburg, Florida: Sun, Surf, and the Arts in Sunshine City

 Florida St. Petersburg FL

 Whether you’re on the hunt for an artsy locale on the coast, vibrant nightlife, sugar-sand beaches, or a walkable city center — St. Petersburg, Florida, has it all.
-Sunshine City (as it's called) may be known for its mild winters and popularity with retirees, but there's so much more to this Gulf Coast city.
-If you’re considering making the move and living in St. Petersburg, Florida, here are nine things you need to know first.
+Sunshine City (as it's called) may be known for its mild winters and popularity with seniors retiring in Florida, but there's so much more to this Gulf Coast city.
+If you’re considering making the move and living in St. Petersburg, Florida, here are 10 things you need to know.

 Planning your move to St. Pete?
-Start with getting a quote from PODS.
+Start by getting a free moving quote from PODS.

-• St. Petersburg is part of Tampa Bay, a tri-city metro region on the Gulf of Mexico in West Central Florida.
-The other two cities are Clearwater (just north of St. Petersburg) and Tampa (across the bay).
+• St. Petersburg is part of the Tampa Bay area, a tri-city metro region on the coast of the Gulf of Mexico in West Central Florida.
+The other two destinations: Clearwater (just north of St. Petersburg) and Tampa (across the bay).
 The city of St. Pete is about 62 square miles in size.

 • The weather in St. Petersburg, FL, isn’t for the faint of heart.
 Winters are mild, with temperatures averaging between the mid 50s and low 70s.
 But summers are stormy, hot, and humid, with temperatures rising into the 90s.
-There’s also the risk of tropical storms and hurricanes during the Atlantic hurricane season that runs from June to November each year.
+There’s also the risk of tropical storms and hurricanes during the Atlantic hurricane season that runs from June 1 to November 30.

 Three adults are walking through sand dunes at Clearwater Beach in Florida, toward the blue waters of the Gulf of Mexico.

-Between St. Petersburg and neighboring Clearwater, you’ll find 35 miles of the best beaches in the country, giving you easy access to the soft, sugar sand that this area is known for.
+Living in St. Petersburg, Florida, or in neighboring Clearwater means 35 miles of the best beaches in the country are within easy reach, giving you access to the soft, sugary sand this area is known for.

 St. Pete Beach

 From the historic Don CeSar to the exciting TradeWinds Island Resorts, there’s no shortage of fun to be found here.
-St. Petersburg makes up the southern tip of a peninsula with the Gulf of Mexico to the west and Tampa Bay to the east.
-Residents are never far from a beach, but if you’re looking for a quiet weekend stay within a block of the sandy dunes, any number of the beach’s small inns or hotels will work beautifully.
+St. Petersburg residents are never far from a beach, with the Gulf of Mexico to the west and Tampa Bay to the east — but if you’re looking for a quiet weekend stay within a block of the sandy dunes, any number of the small inns or hotels along St. Pete Beach will work beautifully.
 There are also plenty of shops, attractions, and restaurants to explore.

 Clearwater Beach